 As a major port of call for container ships bringing consumer and other goods in and out of the United States, the Oakland Harbor plays a crucial role in the nation's economy.
 However, like many other U.S. harbors, its role was in jeopardy because it was not deep enough to accommodate the larger container ships coming into the world's fleet.
 Some ships calling at the harbor had to carry lighter loads and depend upon tides to enter and exit.

-To address this problem, USACE undertook an extensive dredging project that deepened the harbor to 50 feet in order to eliminate shipping restrictions and serve as a boon to the economy of the Bay Area and the nation.
+To address this problem, USACE undertook an extensive dredging project that deepened the harbor to 50 feet in order to eliminate shipping restrictions and benefit the economy of the Bay Area and the nation.

 As part of its overall balancing efforts, USACE also is implementing a regional, watershed approach to addressing coasts that takes into consideration nearby, related water resources such as rivers, lakes and wetlands.